Supporting Multiple Cloud Foundry Instances

 /v2/info endpoint will return further information, including the location of that Cloud Foundry instance’s UAA.

-Support for this header was introduced in cf-release v212.View the source for this page in GitHub
+Support for this header was introduced in cf-release v212.Create a pull request or raise an issue on the source for this page in GitHub